TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 6/Exodus 6.30.md

 ---

-And Moses said before Jehovah, Behold, I am of uncircumcised lips, and how shall Pharaoh hearken unto me?
+Moses said before Yahweh, "Behold, I am of uncircumcised lips, and how shall Pharaoh listen to me?"